 Even though aluminum doesn’t carry the same corrosion resistance as stainless-steel, it does provide an adequate lifespan.
 You can expect to use up to 2 chassis’ before having to replace an aluminum septic vacuum tank.
 From a maintenance perspective, any repairs to the tank will have to be done by a skilled welder with a TIG or MIG setup.
 This can be a concern, because not every welder is adept at welding aluminum.

 Mild Steel vacuum tanks are the heaviest metal to use but are also the most budget-friendly tanks you can buy.
 To combat corrosion of the steel the tank is usually constructed from ¼ inch thick steel.
 Mild steel tanks are the most prevalent types of vacuum tanks on the market because they have been around the longest, they are easily repairable and they give excellent life.
 As a rule of thumb, a steel tank can last for three chassis’ before having to replace a mild steel tank.

 Whether you are looking to buy a vacuum tank rig to service septic tanks, portable restrooms, or pump grease; it’s worth taking time to consider all the available options and choose the right material for your tank with the best fit for your budget, environment and operation.
 Doing so will help you avoid maintenance costs down the road and go a long way towards keeping your trucks on the road and serving customers for many, many years.

 Lely Tanks and Waste Solutions is an industry-leading manufacturer of septic, portable restroom and slide-in vacuum tanks and trucks.
-They specialize in building trucks to suit your operation and provide the best value and return on your investment.
+They specialize in building industrial vacuum trucks to suit your operation and provide the best value and return on your investment.
 And yes, they’d be happy to help you decide whether a steel, stainless steel or aluminum vacuum tank is best for your next purchase.